lovac42/CCBC/README.md

 ## Sync:
 Sync has been disabled, but can be enabled for custom servers using modules.

 ## Zooming:
 Fullscreen (F11) and zooming is builtin.
 Use Ctrl++/Ctrl+- to zoom-in/out or add Shift for finer control.

 Zoom adjustments are saved per card model based on front or back view.
 IR cards are saved per card.

+## Multi AddCard Dialog:
+Allows opening of multiple addcard dialogs for entering cards to different decks or with different tags.

 ## Portable mode, windows only:
 Portable mode is enabled if a file named `portable.dat` is in the ccbc.exe folder at the time it launches.
 All user data are stored in a folder called Data.